There are now 2 possible online modes for units:

 Click on an offering mode for more details.

 How do States peacefully resolve their disputes?
 This unit provides an overview of the types of dispute settlement mechanisms available, such as litigation, arbitration, mediation and conciliation.
 We compare how these mechanisms deal with key issues of consent, transparency of process, finality of outcome, remedies, and enforcement.
 In seeking to resolve their disputes, States often face legal and political challenges.
-With that in mind, this unit critically examines how dispute settlement mechanisms have operated in two areas – transboundary natural resources and international investment disputes – and assess their relative effectiveness in resolving international conflicts.
+With that in mind, this unit critically examines how dispute settlement mechanisms have operated in real-world situations and assess their relative effectiveness in resolving international conflicts

 - 6 points

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face